zaidzaihan/ROS-2-and-PX4-documentation./readme.md

           def turtle_pose_callback(self, turtle_pose):
             self.turtle_pose = turtle_pose #Callback function for turtle1/pose topic subscriber.

 15. Lastly, we can modify the timer_callback code so that instead of making the drone take off and land after reaching the set height, we can configure it to hover at a fixed height.
 We would then control the drone's x and y positions and yaw angle using the values obtained from the turtlesim pose.
+We also needs to comment the land() function from being called so that the drone will always hover.

       ```python
           def timer_callback(self) -> None: